 My dad always assumed I could do anything a guy could.
 He took me hiking and backpacking in the Sierras, and taught me how to use an axe, which was great until I was thirteen, and he sent me over to another campsite to help some helpless college guys.
 Mortifying.
 He taught me how to paint a house and drive a stick, and pushed me to get a masters degree in business.
 Because he never believed that there was anything I couldn’t do because I was a girl, I grew up believing that, too.

 I grew up in Northern California, and my dad loved the outdoors, so we’d go tide pooling, or hike out to the elephant seal colony or to Point Lobos to look for sea otters.
 He took us to Mount Lassen to see the cinder cone and to Devil’s Post Pile to see the basalt columns, and we’d go backpacking in Yosemite every year.
 My love of wildlife and dramatic landscapes definitely came from these experiences.
-I’ve been lucky enough to travel to some amazing places like the Arctic Circle, the Amazon, the Galapagos, and Iceland and to see volcanos, glaciers, icebergs and geysers.
+I’ve been lucky enough to travel to amazing places like the Arctic, Antarctica, the Amazon, the Galapagos, Iceland and Japan.
 Still on my list?
-The Northern Lights and Antarctica!
+Australia and Tasmania!